 Have a look at our top tips on what to think about when starting to invest.

 Before you start investing, first make sure that you can afford your essential living costs, as well as any debts.
-It’s also a good idea to make sure you have some savings to cover emergencies.
+It’s also a good idea to make sure you have some savings separate from your investments to cover emergencies.

 The final value of your investments will depend on three main factors - how much you pay in, how your investments perform and how long you’re invested for.
-Generally speaking, the more you pay in, the more you might get back, however there could also be higher losses.
-Similarly, the longer you can keep your money invested, the more you're likely to get back at the end.
+The more you pay in, the more you might get back, however there could also be higher losses.
+Similarly, the longer you can keep your money invested, the more could get back at the end.
 Charges on your investments will also impact your returns.

-Remember though that the value of your investments can fall as well as rise, and they may be worth less than you paid in, even over longer time periods.
+Remember though, the value of investments can go down as well as up and you could get back less than you paid in.

 Putting all your money in one type of investment can be a risky strategy.
 You can help reduce that risk by spreading your money across a mix of investment types and countries.
 Different investments are affected by different factors - economics, interest rates, politics, conflicts, even weather events.
 What’s positive for one investment can be negative for another, meaning when one rises another may fall.

 7. Be tax efficient

 There are a number of options available.
 For instance, you could improve your tax efficiency by putting your money into your pension or using up your annual ISA allowance.